Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Despite no annotations, the description fully discloses behavior: restores remaining quantity on the fulfillment order, does not refund, and returns the new status (typically CANCELLED).
+With no annotations, the description fully discloses behavioral traits: it restores remaining quantity on the underlying fulfillment order, does not issue a refund, and returns the new status.
 No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.